microsoft/bedrock/gitops/azure-devops/OctopusDeploy.md

 - There is no support for GitHub triggers.
     - This is the reason why cloning your HLD repo in advance was required as part of preparing your Deployment Targets.
     - In Azure DevOps, the ability to link your build and release pipelines to git repositories allow them to have access to the the resources without needing to clone them.
+    - This also becomes problematic when automating a build or release when there are new commits made to the source repo.
+The closest thing to triggered releases is configuring scheduled releases in Octopus.
-- Octoupus currently does not allow users to build custom plugins or extensions.
+- Octopus currently does not allow users to build custom plugins or extensions.
     - This makes it difficult for users or organizations who want to have a more custom CI/CD workflow.